Gas in the Digestive Tract

 • Raffinose.
 A complex sugar found in beans, cabbage, Brussels sprouts, broccoli, asparagus, other vegetables, and whole grains.

 • Sorbitol.
 A sugar found naturally in fruits including apples, pears, peaches, and prunes.
-Also used as a sugar substitute or artificial sweetener in many diet foods and sugar-free candies and gums.
+It's also used as a sugar substitute or artificial sweetener in many diet foods and sugar-free candies and gums.

 • Starches.
-Most starches including potatoes, corn, noodles, and wheat.
+Most starches can cause gas, including potatoes, corn, noodles, and wheat.
 Rice is the only starch that does not cause gas.

 Who is at risk for gas in the digestive tract?